Code-Institute-Submissions/MSP-10/TESTING.md

 * Cross browser/device compatibiliy will be confirmed
 * General usibility will be assessed

-Upon initial deployment of the MVP the following testing will be conducted:
+Upon initial deployment the following testing will be conducted:
 * All available unit tests
 * Manual shakedown of all functionality
 * Performance testing of site loading